miker704/Strife/patches2.md

     - Finalized custom toggle switch component.
     - Move old nitro store to deprecated as discord has repllaced the extra nitro buttons with just a snack bar component.
     - Added a snack bar to the nitro store to replace excess nitro buttons.
+    - Added new nitro mini perk image to nitro store.

 ## Backend Changes